Newfoundland Grillers Smokers & Boil-Ups Guild Spicy Buffalo Mac-N-Cheese

 Once the Roux has thickened add the shredded cheddar cheese stirring constantly until the mixture is smooth, Then to turn it into a spicy buffalo cheese sauce, add the Frank's Hot Sauce.

 Now combine the cheese sauce, drained diced tomatoes (optional), and cooked macaroni pasta in the pasta pot before transferring to a disposable foil pan.
 Finally top with a liberal coating of shredded cheddar.
-I put Mac-N-Cheese on the pellet grill at 350F while I prepared the pulled pork.
+I put Mac-N-Cheese on the pellet grill at 350F for about 30 minuites while I prepare the pulled pork.

 I drain the juices from the pulled pork but keep them aside depending on what I'm doing with it.
 For a meal the juices are great, same on a sandwich but the extra juice is not good on Mac-N-Cheese.
 From there I tear it apart with two forks and remove any bones.